-Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as the type of leukemia, results of any previous treatment, and patient’s age and general health.
+Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as the phase of CML, results of any previous treatment, and patient’s age and general health.

 There are two types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
 ALLO uses donated stem cells, while AUTO uses the patient’s own stem cells.
 In both types, the goal is to destroy all of the cancer cells in the marrow, blood, and other parts of the body using high doses of chemotherapy and/or radiation therapy and then allow replacement blood stem cells to create healthy bone marrow.
 Only ALLO transplants are used to treat CML.

-Learn more about stem cell and bone marrow transplantation .
+Learn more about the basics of stem cell and bone marrow transplantation .

 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
-Interferon (Roferon-A, Intron A, Alferon, Infergen) is a type of immunotherapy.
+Interferon (Alferon, Infergen, Intron A, Roferon-A) is a type of immunotherapy.
 It can reduce the number of white blood cells and sometimes decrease the number of cells that have the Philadelphia chromosome.

 Interferon is given daily or weekly by an injection under the skin and sometimes causes flu-like side effects, such as fever, chills, fatigue, and loss of appetite.
 When given on an ongoing basis, it can also cause loss of energy and memory changes.
 Interferon therapy was the primary treatment for chronic phase CML before imatinib became available.
-However, interferon is no longer recommended as the first treatment for CML because research has shown that imatinib works better to treat CML and causes fewer side effects.
-Learn more about immunotherapy .
+However, interferon is no longer recommended as the first treatment for CML because research has shown that TKIs work better to treat CML and causes fewer side effects.
+Learn more about the basics of immunotherapy .